top of page

 The forensic DNA community followed these guidelines when implementing their DNA programs.
 As a result, the guidelines became de facto standards and were recognized by courts as minimum requirements for a quality forensic DNA analysis program.
 See, for example, State v.
 Schwartz, 447 N.W.
 2d 422 (Minn.
 1989) (recognizing the TWGDAM Guidelines as standards for the reliability of the RFLP DNA testing).

-Federal legislation authorizing the Federal Bureau of Investigation (FBI) to establish a National DNA Index System also authorized the creation of the Federal DNA Advisory Board.
+Federal legislation authorizing the FBI to establish a National DNA Index System also authorized the creation of the Federal DNA Advisory Board.
 This same legislation recognized the TWGDAM Guidelines and required that they be followed as the national standards until the FBI Director approved quality assurance standards for forensic DNA analysis.
 See 42 U.S.C. ' 14131.
-The Federal DNA Advisory Board was responsible for recommending quality assurance standards, and revisions as necessary, to the FBI Director and when their statutory time period expired, they charged SWGDAM with this responsibility.
+The Federal DNA Advisory Board was responsible for recommending quality assurance standards, and revisions as necessary, to the FBI Director and when their statutory time period expired, they charged TWGDAM/SWGDAM with this responsibility.

 SWGDAM Today